CyberTrainingExercise/Hexfall/README.md

 11. Execute training exercise!
     - See section `Onsite Setup` below for more details.

-### Scenario

-Team is briefed with the following or using the presentation found in `Presentation/`':

-    Intel has located a nefarious hacking group, known only as Hexfall, in a nearby facility.
-Hexfall was brought to the the governments attention after they opened an online weapons marketplace.
-Due to increasing demand of black market guns, the store is shipping thousands of dollars worth of weapons daily.
-It is believed they have two crates of weapons onsite as well as the hardware to run their own online weapons marketplace.
-You are being tasked with taking down the operation.
-You must take down the online weapon marketplace and take control of both weapons crates.

-    Additionally, it is believed Hexfall has a small infrastructure of computers.
-But, due to the sensitive nature of their network, it cannot be moved until the website is disabled.
-Therefore, you will be tasked with taking Hexfall's website offline on location.

-    To do this it is believed Hexfall's lead hacker has a flash drive where he stores the passwords to all their computers.
-You must obtain the flash drive, get the passwords, login to the remote server, and takedown the website.

-    Your mission is complete when you take down the Hexfall website and take control of both weapons crates.

-    Below is a list of helpful guides a technical specialist has prepared for you.

-Print out the following and hand the useful information to them:

-1. Crack a password protected file: https://linuxconfig.org/how-to-crack-zip-password-on-kali-linux

-2. Guide on how to SSH into a remote server: https://linuxconfig.org/Ssh

-3. Shutting down the server: `systemctl -poweroff`

-### Opfor Guidance

-Provide moderate resistance in Hexfall HQ shootout.

-Provide mild attacks during hacking campaign.

-Provide moderate resistance at second crate point.

-Provide mild resistance during evacuation.

 ### Onsite Setup

 1. Plug in Server
 2. Verify website is runing, see `url.txt.` for site url
 3. Verify Server IP address, ssh into `pi@hexfallserver.student.rit.edu`